hjake123/reactive/README.md

 reactive:vital_sources
 reactive:warp_sources
 ```
-Note that blaze sources cannot be added at this time.
+Note that blaze sources cannot be added.
 To specify that an item is "high potency", i.e. that it should return substantially more power than normal, assign it to the tag ```reactive:high_potency```.
 Please take care not to replace my tag definition unless you want to overwrite my assignments of items to powers.